Christian O'Brien: Early life, education and career

 Born in Fulham, O'Brien was educated at Tiffin Boys School, Kingston-upon-Thames and then went to Cambridge University where he read natural sciences, graduating in 1935.
-In 1936, he joined the Anglo-Iranian Oil Company, now British Petroleum and known universally as BP.
+In 1936, he joined the Anglo-Iranian Oil Company.
 His geological activities started in Southern Iran under senior geologist, Victor Boileau in the winter of 1936–37 where he assisted with Boileau's discovery of the Chogha Zanbil Ziggurat.
 O'Brien stayed for three years, and then was due for home leave.
 He happened to be in England when the Second World War started, and so joined up in the Royal Engineers, eventually becoming a major after service in Italy and Tunisia.

 He returned to work in Iran after the war and was also involved in exploration geology in Canada & other countries.
-His later geological work included a survey of the Rocky mountains' Boule and Bosche ranges.
+His later geological work included a survey of the Rocky Mountains' Boule and Bosche ranges.
 On 16 October 1958 he married Barbara Joy Kelly.